priamai/stixtalker/README.md

-# stixtalker
+# Stix Talker
-Conversational language for your stix repository
+Conversational query language for your stix needs!